Chelidon (sister of Aëdon): Origin

 The story of Chelidon seems to be an Anatolian variety of the myth of Procne and Philomela, in which Chelidon supplants Philomela, the unmarried sister abused by her brother-in-law.
 Unlike Chelidon, Philomela had her tongue cut by Tereus (Polytechnus) so she had to weave a tapestry in order to inform her sister.
 When Tereus chased the two sisters down following the murder of Itys, all three were changed into birds.

 The transformed women, illustration by Jean Ignace Isidore Gérard Grandville for the Fables de La Fontaine.

 However, both Chelidon and Aëdon appear to individually predate the myth of Procne and Philomela, which seems to have been shaped to its current form by the Athenian playwright Sophocles in his lost play Tereus, produced sometime in the mid to late fifth century BC.
-Chelidon is said by both earlier writers Hesiod and Sappho to be the daughter of Pandion (Procne and Philomela's father) instead of Pandareus, (Note: However a number of scholars think that this Pandion is not identical to Philomela's father, and Jenny March suggests that rather he is a doublet of Pandareus.) while earlier mentions of Aëdon have her kill her son Itylus or Itys unknowingly rather than wittingly in a doomed effort to hurt her rival sister-in-law Niobe by killing her son, a story which also has similarities with the standard myth of Procne and Philomela.
+Chelidon is said by both earlier writers Hesiod and Sappho to be the daughter of Pandion (Procne and Philomela's father) instead of Pandareus, (Note: However a number of scholars think that King Pandion is not identical to Philomela's father, and Jenny March suggests that rather he is a doublet of Pandareus.) while earlier mentions of Aëdon have her kill her son Itylus or Itys unknowingly rather than wittingly in a doomed effort to hurt her rival sister-in-law Niobe by killing her son, a story which also has similarities with the standard myth of Procne and Philomela.